 Terrorism and Literature (Cambridge Univerity Press, 2017), edited by

 In 2014 Appelbaum was appointed a Fellow at the Stellenbosch Institute

 for Advanced Study, where he developed a project on 'The Aesthetics of

 Violence'.
 He has recently lectured at the Institute, Stellenbosch

 University, Pretoria University, Cape Town University, the Cornaro

 Copenhagen University, Melbourne University, The University of

-and Film. to be published by Rowman and Littlefield.
+Fiction, Drama, and Film, with Rowman and Littlefield.
 In 2016 he was

 awarded a grant from the Swedish scientific research society,